Anjalikavindi/Pahana_EDU/README.md

 ### User Actions:

 - Login: Users authenticate with their credentials.
 - Logout: Ends the user session securely.
+The logout also clears cache headers, so that the user cannot navigate back to the restricted pages after logout.
 - Manage Employees: Admins can add new users, update details of the existing ones, activate/deactivate accounts and delete accounts.

 ### Customer Actions: